pearsonca/scala-commsim/index.md

 that fundamental assumptions of snowball sampling about the relationship structure are violated.

-The more application-oriented reader might at this point note while these observation restrictions exist for academic research, they are less applicable for law enforcement, military, or intelligence gathering organizations.
-While not unbound by rules, it is true that these entities are typically more capable of more extensive passive observation and executing active experiments, by nature of looser restrictions and more resources.
-The fact remains that their observations will be incomplete, clouded by background data, subject to deception (both the targets and biased analysts); while these effects might be lessened for these organizations, the consequences of action and inaction certainly reflect higher stakes than outcomes in academic circles.

-##Addressing These Issues With Agents

-Mathematical equations are the traditional way to accomplish the necessary precision for scientific expression.
-Those relations always rely on assumptions, and the scientific utility of these ideas in turn rests on whether those assumptions are accurate enough.
-If the idea is sound, but the assumptions are not, relaxing those assumptions can lead to a more accurate expression, but often this results in reducing our ability to understand and work with that expression, which means that increased accuracy is not the same as increased utility.

-Hence, we arrive at the problem with using simple mathematic structures and the required strong assumptions, particularly homogeneity in kinds and strong observation, with a problem space like covert groups where those assumptions are not obviously applicable.

-If we instead embrace the higher level abstraction of mathematics that general purpose programming languages represent, by encoding a great deal of complexity into smaller forms, then we have some chance to formally model these groups in a way that is both precise and possible for scientist to grapple with.
-Note that while we are distinguishing here the notion of simply using computers to better solve equations, we do not suggest that such models would be equation free.

-Prominent articles in the social sciences have previously argued this position, though perhaps less specifically, by observing that agent-based modeling is the more natural and powerful means to explore representations of social phenomena.
-Yet, some still insist on using networks with particular properties (including specific arrangements) as a fundamental assumption of [those models][Snijders201044].
-Nor do those publications or most textbooks on agent-based modeling discuss what principles of numerical models are worth preserving, let alone how to implement them in agent-based models.
-These concepts and guidance on how to achieve are present, however, in the field of software engineering, if perhaps without explicit ties to what makes good equation-based models.

-Those familiar with equation based models will recognize some of the features of effective
-expression: conventional and consistent notation to leverage the audiences' pre- existing knowledge, equation forms that relate parameters that have intuitive meanings in obvious ways, and finally variable choices that connect the model to the phenomena.

-Equation-based models tend to relate a few parameters at a time, despite attempting to model many different interacting phenomena.
-Consider recent work on addressing disease risk as a consequence of [mosquito population response to climate change][morincomrie2010].
-In that model, many relevant ecological phenomena are included, each by an equation linking a few variables at a time.
-This general approach affords many advantages:

-- each relation can be individually considered (for comprehension, for evaluation of reasonableness, for experimental validation, *et cetera*)
-- the model can be constructed incrementally; i.e., relationships can begin as simple constant parameters and then later capture more sophisticated covariates
-- generally, alternative relationships can be proposed and substituted into the model
-- relationships are individually portable to other modeling contexts
-- use of general equation forms (where accurate) allows leveraging analytical results for those general forms (e.g., integrals, standard approximations, transformations)

-The [Morin-Comrie model][morincomrie2010] also illustrates many bad habits related to equation based modeling.
-Many equations have atypical syntax (e.g., functional relationships expressed as $f_T$ instead of $f(T)$, piece-wise defined functions are discontinuous and expressed with the domains first).
-Many constants are expressed simply as numerical values rather than the fitted parameters that they are, though this problem is inconsistent, contributing even further to the confusion about which numbers of which variety.
-Most of the equations are from other sources, but there is no effort to argue that application context is consistent with the source context.

-You can find many similar examples throughout scientific and engineering literature, and while the balance of good and bad will vary, these general themes persist.
-They have analogies in code-based models, even when those models go beyond representing equation-based models, and these analogies are well-captured by general software engineering patterns and principles developed over many years in that industry.

-We propose a different lens - the transient *events* are what should be modeled, not the ties.
-The events are then filtered through a model observation process which translates those events into a network; this is where we have the opportunity to explicitly state how we are aggregating.
-We may then meaningfully compare predictions based on network measurements to model outcomes via relevant tests.

-> observe interaction events, but also observe state changes: a person has supplies when they did not before.  they no longer have supplies they once had.  if the view is only the network, then who cares.  if the view is the process, then...where did these supplies come from?  go to?  if you see them with network associates, then you simply missed an exchange events.  if you do not see them, then what contacts might you be missing?

 Stringent observation limits come up more often in the natural sciences.
 Recent work has begun to tackle these problems in network contexts, e.g. [HIV transmission][volz2013inferring], but there is also some history of broader adoption of this perspective via concepts like